Publications and Guidance

 The Greater London Archaeology Advisory Service Charter

-The Charter sets out how we provide archaeological advice in Greater London in accordance with government policy, and how GLAAS should be consulted on archaeological issues during the planning process.
+This Charter sets out how Historic England will operate the Historic Environment Record and provide archaeological advice in Greater London in accordance with government policy.

 Find out about the GLAAS Charter.